Why Norway Could Be A Good Choice For Immigration

 Cost of living

 Average living cost in Norway depends upon the lifestyle you live.
 It also depends on the area in which you want to stay.
 Generally you need 20,000 – 40,000 NOK per month to live in this country.
-Cost of living varies from cities to cities and how many people want to stay like a single person or a family of four.
+Cost of living varies from cities to cities and number of people staying together or just a single person.

 Expensive cities are Oslo, Bergen, Stavanger and Trondheim.
 Cities like Hedmark, Oppland, Telemark and Østfold are considered as most affordable to live in.
 If you want to live alone in expensive cities, it will cost more than 20,000 NOK including rent and if you have a family of four people then you need more than 40,000 NOK excluding rent.
 Food is expensive as it is imported in the Scandinavian Country.
 For more info visit: internations.org